Every business leverages on two fundamental marketing techniques in their operation: inbound marketing and outbound marketing.

 7. Specific or general target audience

 The content generated through inbound marketing prioritises the target audience’s wants, needs and pain points.
 They are not made to target everyone.
 Instead, it is catered to attract a specific type of reader and to nurture that relationship.
+It uses the Buyer Persona to target relevant leads and customers.

 Outbound marketing aims to push their messaging to as many audiences as possible, regardless of their interest in the product or service.